Devocado/reproduce-stories-bug-rasa2/README.md

 This repo has been create to reproduce a bug in the way Rasa 2 handles stories.

 ## The problem:
 It is actually difficult to say what is happening here.
-It appears that Rasa 2.0.x is not able to predict the correct actions when the events before a story are different, where Rasa 1.10.x makes correct predictions.
+It appears that Rasa 2.0.x is not able to predict the correct actions when events in the current conversation do not match the previous events in a story, where Rasa 1.10.x makes correct predictions.

 This repo demonstrates two instances of this.
 - In the first case, circling back to a certain point in a story (demonstrated in the first test) ends in Rasa 2.0.x falling back, while Rasa 1.10.x correctly follows the same path as before.